scriptnull/compilex/README.md

 ===============
 Inorder to compile any programming language , you need to first have the compiler for that programming language in the server machine.

-The beta version of compilex supports the compilation of C and C++ only .
-I am sure that you could expect the successive builds with more programming languages added.
-I also look forward for some contributions to the repo.So feel free to play with compilex

 <h4>C and C++</h4>
 <ol>
 <li><b>Installation :</b>You need GCC compiler that can compile programs from your cmd/terminal